 The unique feature of the codec in Figure 18 is the step size control circuit which uses a companding ratio reference, the present step size, and the present syllabic filter output to establish the optimum companding ratios and step sizes for any given input level.
 The companding ratio of a CVSD codec is defined as the duty cycle of the coincidence output.
-It is the parameter measured by the syllabic filter and is the voltage across Co divided by the voltage swing of the coincidence output.
+It is the parameter measured by the syllabic filter and is the voltage across Cs divided by the voltage swing of the coincidence output.
 In Figure 18, the voltage swing of pin 11 is 6 volts.
 The operating companding ratio is analoged by the voltage between pins 10 and 4 by means of the virtual short across pins 3 and 4 of the V to I op amp within the integrated circuit.
-Thus, the instantaneous companding ratio of the codec is always available at the negative input of A1.
+Thus, the instantaneous companding ratio of the codec is always available at the negative input of A1 related to the voltage across R_X , which established the integrator current.
+In Figure 18, the voltage across R_X is amplified by the differential amplifier A2 whose output is single ended with respect to pin 10 of the IC.

 The diode D1 and the gain of A1 and A2 provide a companding ratio reference for any input level.
-If the output of A2 is more than 0.7 volts below $V{CC}/2$, then the positive input of A1 is $(V{CC}/2 - 0.7)$.
+If the output of A2 is more than 0.7 volts below $V{CC}/2$, then the positive input of A1 is ($V{CC}/2 - 0.7$).
 The on diode drop at the input of A1 represents a 12% companding ratio (12% = 0.7 V/6 V).